RuneLende/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 5. STANDING
 6. LAYING

-### For each Subject the tidy data contains rows for:
+### For each Subjectand Activity the tidy data contains rows for:
 1. "activitylabel"
 2. "subject"
 3. "tBodyAcc-mean()-X"